PowerDNS/pdns/docs/markdown/httpapi/api_spec.md

       "zones_url": "/api/v1/servers/localhost/zones{/zone}",
     }

-Note: On a pdns server, the servers collection is read-only, and the only allowed returned server is read-only as well.
+Note: On a pdns\_server or pdns\_recursor, the servers collection is read-only, and the only allowed returned server is read-only as well.
 On a pdnscontrol server, the servers collection is read-write, and the returned server resources are read-write as well.
 Write permissions may depend on the credentials you have supplied.